offbyone/ideas/content/old/friends/workload.md

 author: offby1
 status: draft
 ---
-To all of my friends who haven't been hearing from me lately\...
+To all of my friends who haven't been hearing from me lately...

 My course workload is climbing at a furious rate, more or less as I expected, but as a consequence my time for personal life is falling correspondingly.